vrockai/pipeline-test/docs/content.md

 ---

 ## Gut microbiota alterations in critically ill older patients: a multicenter study.
- 28.04.2022, _M Victoria, VB Elena, GN Amparo, JA María, GV Adriana, AC Irene, YM Alejandra, BB Janeth, AG María_
+ 02.05.2022, _M Victoria, VB Elena, GN Amparo, JA María, GV Adriana, AC Irene, YM Alejandra, BB Janeth, AG María_

+_Aged, Anti-Bacterial Agents, Critical Illness, Feces, Gastrointestinal Microbiome, Humans, Microbiota, Middle Aged, RNA, Ribosomal, 16S_
 Aging generates changes in the gut microbiota, affecting its functionality.
 Little is known about gut microbiota in critically ill older adults.
 The objective of this study was to describe the profile of gut microbiota in a cohort of critically ill older adults.

 [Source](https://doi.org/10.1186/s12877-022-02981-0)